zhilingluo/NgramCNN/README.md

 ```
 In this script, the first arg is the dataset name, see folder "kdd_datasets".

-The second arg denotes current operation is preprcessing.
+The second arg denotes current operation is pre-prcessing.

 The third arg denotes the kernel size, namely the n in ngram.